jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Greenplum/Getting-Started/Connect-Instance.md

 Description:

-- For more information on how to use the psql of Greenplum, see the document "\[psql](http://gpdb.docs.pivotal.io/4340/client_tool_guides/client/unix/psql.html)".
+- For more information on how to use the psql of JDW, see the document "[psql](http://gpdb.docs.pivotal.io/4340/client_tool_guides/client/unix/psql.html)".
 - The data repository JDW also supports the psql command of PostgreSQL.
 See [PostgreSQL 8.3.23 Documentation — psql](https://www.postgresql.org/docs/8.3/static/app-psql.html) for details.